IBM/TAT-Banking/README.md

   ### 5. Pre-build Container Image for TAT-Banking

 The TAT Banking application has the following images built and available for both x86 and s390x on dockerhub.
 If you don't want to deal with the tat-banking applicationn code and don't want to build container images then you can use the multi-arch images listed from the screen shot below to deploy the application on LinuxONE.
-To deploy the tat-banking application, please go to `step 6`.
+To deploy the tat-banking application, please go to `Step 6`.

 ![alt text](docs/images/multi-arch-images.png "multi-arch")